ROCm/rocSOLVER/docs/source/design_tuning.rst

 Tuning rocSOLVER Performance
 *******************************

-Some constant parameters in rocSOLVER can be tuned to affect the performance of the library functions in a given context (like for a particular matrix size and/or shape, for example).
+Some constant parameters in rocSOLVER can be modified to tune the performance of the library functions in a given context (like for a particular matrix size and/or shape, for example).
 A description of these tunable constants is presented in this section.